 Son las cuatro y media. | It’s four-thirty. |

-The expressions “a.m.” and “p.m.” are commonly used in Spanish as in English.
+The expressions “a.m.” and “p.m.” are commonly used in written Spanish.

 Other Time Expressions